logo for volleyballadvisors.com

 Servers should mimic the game situation.
 They should have the same routines as in the match.
 For example they should have a little break between each serve.
 And they should put their full focus on each serve, just like in the game.
 Players shouldn't serve one ball after another with a fast tempo, without having a clear focus where to serve.

-Volleyball Drills Example - A Wash Drill for Passers and Servers
+Example - Volleyball Drills for Passers and Servers

-To put even more pressure on servers, we can make the court smaller for them.
+To put even more pressure on servers, we can make the target area smaller for them.
 Servers need to place the ball in specific areas on the court, just like in the match.

-Volleyball drills and skills training.All the volleyball skills are complex skills, which require great ball handling skills, body and hand eye coordination.
-For the beginning volleyball players it is difficult to coordinate the movement of the arms, legs and torso while for example approaching and jumping.
+Volleyball skills are complex skills, which require great ball handling skills, body and hand eye coordination.
+For the beginning volleyball players it may feel difficult to coordinate the movement of the arms, legs and torso when i.e. approaching and jumping.

-Volleyball Drills Progress - Learn Skills a Piece by Piece, A Step by Step
+Skills Training in Volleyball Drills - Learn Skills a Piece by Piece, a Step by Step

 It helps players to learn the complex skills correctly when progressing a piece by piece.
 Players should not be expected to put all the pieces together at once.